-The infrared detection module offered by VIGO System combines an infrared photodetector, heat dissipation systems, optics, signal processing electronics, and other components in a regular package.
+The infrared detection module offered by VIGO Photonics combines an infrared photodetector, heat dissipation systems, optics, signal processing electronics, and other components in a regular package.

 This integration makes detectors less susceptible to overbias, electromagnetic interferences, electrostatic discharges, and other environmental exposures.
 It also provides other benefits, like output signal standardization, enhanced high-frequency (HF) performance, cost reduction, and miniaturization.